REAPER v2.1

 - generate() — build a payload with specified type, format, and connection parameters

-- generate_implant() — build a full-featured implant with C2 callback, evasion, and persistence
+- generate_implant() — full-featured implant with C2 callback, evasion, and persistence

 - Platform targeting — Linux x64, Windows x64, cross-platform Python

-Command and control infrastructure.
-Multi-protocol listener support with encrypted session management.
+Command and control listeners.
+Multi-protocol with AES-256-GCM encrypted sessions.
 Handles implant callbacks, task distribution, and result collection.

 - Protocols — HTTP, HTTPS, DNS, TCP raw, WebSocket